Medicare and Caregivers

 If a person is hospitalized, Medicare does NOT pay for the following services.

 - Room - private room (unless medically necessary)

 - Hospital services - television and telephone

-For important information about Medicare Part A, visit http://www.medicare.gov to view or print copies of "Your Medicare Benefits" or "Medicare & You."
-(Under "Search Tools," select "Find a Medicare Publication.")
+For important information about Medicare Part A, visit www.medicare.gov and click on “What Medicare Covers,” or view or print a copy of "Your Medicare Benefits" and "Medicare & You."
+(Under "Forms, help, & resources,” select “Publications.”)